 You need to deploy your work after creating, modifying, or deleting a list.
 The deployment takes approximately 20-30 seconds.

-Block lists are used to define whether a policy should block access or monitor access when users make requests to outside resources.
+Block lists are used to define whether a policy should block, monitor, or allow access when users make requests to outside resources.

-Top-level domain lists.
-Defines country-code top-level domains (ccTLD) and generic top-level domains (gTLD).
+- Top-level domains.
+You can identify country-code top-level domains (ccTLD) and generic top-level domains (gTLD).

-Exception lists are used to define the specific traffic and file hashes that you don’t want scanned by ETP or ETP Proxy.
-If ETP Proxy is enabled, the proxy does not scan the domains, IP addresses, URLs, or file hashes in exception lists.
+Exception lists are used to define the specific traffic and file hashes that you don’t want scanned by SIA or SIA Proxy.
+If SIA Proxy is enabled, the proxy does not scan the domains, IP addresses, URLs, or file hashes in exception lists.
 By default, when a user associates an exception list to a policy, it's assigned the bypass policy action.

-File hash exception lists: Specifies the hashes of files that you don't want scanned by ETP Proxy.
+- File hashes.
+You can specify the hashes of files that you don't want scanned by SIA Proxy.